sonuthecoder96/project/README.md

 The system strictly tracks the lifecycle of an alert.
 *   **Why:** This provides auditability.
 Every action (Trigger, Ack, Resolve) generates a timestamped entry in the `history` array of the incident document, crucial for Post-Incident Reviews (post-mortems).

-### 4. Polling for Real-Time Updates
-The frontend uses `setInterval` to poll the API every 5 seconds.
-*   **Why:** Given the 3-day prototype constraint, polling is simpler and more robust to implement than WebSockets.
-It ensures the dashboard eventually matches the server state (Eventual Consistency).

 ---

 ## 🚧 Limitations & Future Improvements